-This course is designed for students who are interested in learning more about theater and acting.
-Students will explore improvisational techniques, scene work, monologues, character and script analysis, and performance challenges.
-Students will be required to attend a theatrical performance and write a critique.
+This introductory theatre course is designed for students who are interested in learning more about theater and acting.
+Students will explore improvisational acting techniques, scene work, monologues, character and script analysis, and performance challenges.
+Students will be required to attend and critique a live theatrical performance.
 This is a performance/project based course in which students will be expected to participate in all areas of study.
-A final class play will be performed for an audience.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.
+A final class play may be performed for an audience.